Comets3357/Scouting-XMLParser/README.md

 -lostComms<br>

 After making all your changes to the `Read` file, run `scouting-xmlParser-master.jar` to generate `strings.xml` and `SQLiteInfo.xml`
+NOTE: You may need to install openJDK to run this

 **Example Input:**
 ```